sands4312/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10762
 ```

-# 4. Differences in activity patterns between weekdays and weekends
+# 4.Differences in activity patterns between weekdays and weekends

 ```r